Palestinians flee as Israeli artillery pounds northern Gaza

 Hamas showed no signs of backing down.
 It fired its most powerful rocket, the Ayyash, nearly 200 kilometers (120 miles) into southern Israel on Thursday.
 The rocket landed in the open desert but briefly disrupted flight traffic at the southern Ramon airport.
 Hamas has also launched two drones that Israel said it quickly shot down.

-Hamas military spokesman Abu Obeida said the group was not afraid of a ground invasion, which would be a chance “to increase our catch” of Israeli soldiers.
+A spokesman for Hamas' military wing said the group was not afraid of a ground invasion, which would be a chance “to increase our catch” of Israeli soldiers.

 The violence continued overnight into Friday.
 A Jewish man was shot and seriously wounded in Lod, the epicenter of the troubles, and Israeli media said a second Jewish man was shot.
 In the Tel Aviv neighborhood of Jaffa, an Israeli soldier was attacked by a group of Arabs and hospitalized in serious condition.